Radiocycle21/SQL_Practice_Portfolio/README.md

 --------------------------------------------------------------------------------------------------------------------

-Day: 2
+Day: 3

-Number of Problems solved: 23
+Number of Problems solved: 39

+number of days skipped: 1

 --------------------------------------------------------------------------------------------------------------------